Music at Eton

 Means-tested financial assistance

 Applications for extra means tested financial assistance in respect of Eton School fees can be made by completing and returning a Bursary Application Form by the deadline of 31 October 2021.
 The College will adhere strictly to this closing date.
 Parents will be informed whether they are likely to be awarded a bursary in the event of their son being awarded a Music Scholarship before the deadline for submission of the Music Awards Application Form.
-Eton is currently developing an online bursary application which may be available in the autumn term.
-Before completing a bursary application form, please contact the Fees and Bursaries Team on 01753 370581 or 370580 or email to obtain the details of the appropriate form.
+This enables parents to make an informed decision about their application.
+Please contact the Fees and Bursaries Team on 01753 370581 or 370580 or email to obtain the details of the appropriate form.

 - By 31 October 2021 – Parents submit Bursary Application Form